Jebet812/Notes/AWS-CCP.md

 ### Encryption
 1. **AWS Key Management Service(KMS):** enables creation and management of encryption keys.
 Intergrates with *AWS Cloudtrail* to provide logs to help meet regulation and compliance.

 ### Additional Security Services
 1. **Amazon Inspector:** automated vulnerability management service that continually scans AWS workloads for software vulnerabilities and unintended network exposure.
 2. **Amazon GuardDuty:** threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation.
 3. **AWS WAF:** helps you protect against common web exploits and bots that can affect availability, compromise security, or consume excessive resources.
 Uses *web Access Control List(ACL)* to lock or allow traffic.
+4. **AWS Security Centre:** a cloud security posture management (CSPM) service that performs security best practice checks, aggregates alerts, and enables automated remediation.
+5. **AWS Security Blog:**
+6. **AWS Secret Manager:** ps you manage, retrieve, and rotate database credentials, API keys, and other secrets throughout their lifecycles.
+7. **Amazon Cognito:** helps you implement customer identity and access management (CIAM) into your web and mobile applications.
+You can quickly add user authentication and access control to your applications in minutes.

 ### Security Design Principles
 1. Implement a strong identity foundation.